bqchristie/seneca-web322-fall-2023/assignments/assignment-five/assignment-five.md

 # WEB322 - Assignment Five

-## DRAFT

-**I am still working on this but wanted to put it out there in case you want to get started early**

 ## Objective

 The purpose of this final assignment is to tie everything you've done together and make it live!